Zuellni/ComfyUI-ExLlama-Nodes/README.md

 # ExLlama nodes for ComfyUI
 A simple prompt generator for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) utilizing [ExLlama](https://github.com/turboderp/exllama).
-Outputs are printed in the console, if you'd like to see them in the UI you can use the `Show Text` node from [here](https://github.com/pythongosssss/ComfyUI-Custom-Scripts).

 ## Installation
 Clone the repository to `custom_nodes` in your ComfyUI directory and install dependencies: